TYsammy/TNMT-Sales-Analysis/README.md

 This Data Was Obtained From Utiva Data School. this data as 4 sheet, Sales contain information about Sales, Sales Team contain information about Sales Team,Product contain information about Product, Sales Location contain information about Sales Location.
 ## Tools
 Microsoft Excel
-## Data Cleaning/ Data Modeling
+## Data Cleaning / Data Modeling
 Calculated Revenue By Mutiplying Unit Price * Orderqty Calculated Profit By Mutiplying Revenue - Orderqty * unit cost Used PowerPivot for data modeling
 Created One to Many Relationship
 ## Exploratory Data Analysis
 Make Report For
 i.
-Revemue Trend
+Revenue Trend

 ii.
 Top 5 Product by Revenue.